Cradle of ‘Cue: Stops on North Carolina’s Historic Barbecue Trail

-Starting in Ayden with famed Skylight Inn and finishing in Murphy with Herb’s Pit BBQ, the North Carolina Barbecue Society Historic Barbecue Trail spotlights 22 stops that specialize in roasting pig the old-fashioned way – slowly, over pits of wood or charcoal.
+Starting in Ayden with famed Skylight Inn and finishing in Murphy with Herb’s Pit Bar-B-Que, the Historic Barbecue Trail created by the North Carolina Barbecue Society spotlights more than 15 stops that specialize in roasting pig the old-fashioned way – slowly, over pits of wood or charcoal.
 Both distinct styles of barbecue, Eastern and Lexington, are represented on the trail and continue to cause heated debates along the way over which tastes better.

-Eastern-style ‘cue tends to be vinegar-based, while Western- or Lexington-style is generally more ketchup-based.
+Eastern-style uses the whole hog – without ketchup – while Western- or Lexington-style is just shoulders.
 And, yes, you’ll also see it spelled two ways: barbecue and barbeque – or often just ‘cue or Q. Whatever the style or spelling, you’ll find it still tastes great in the Tar Heel State at these select Trail members.

 1 Skylight Inn